Menu

 Well, rainforests are pretty great in the rain, too, minus the leeches, they can be pesky.
 If you want to stay indoors, you could visit a free gallery or historic museum.

 • Caloundra Regional Gallery: This is actually quite a big gallery (for a regional museum) with rotating exhibitions.
 It’s usually free unless there’s a special exhibition.
-Open Mon-Fri, 10-4pm, and Sat-Sun, 10-2pm.
+Open Tue-Fri, 10-4pm, and Sat-Sun, 10-2pm.

 • USC Art Gallery: The University also has an art gallery.
 It’s a small space but they tend to exhibit very interesting pieces.
 Open Mon-Fri, 10-4pm, and Saturdays, 10-1pm.

-• Yandina Historical House: I haven’t actually been here but the historic house now functions as the information centre, art gallery, café as well as a museum showing some historical displays on the area and the house.
-Open Mon-Fri, 10-1pm (shop and café open slightly longer).
+• Yandina Historic House: The historic house functions as the information centre, art gallery, café as well as a museum showing some historical displays on the area and the house.
+Open Mon-Fri, 10-1pm (historic house, shop and café open slightly longer).

 • Rainforest Discovery Centre, Mary Cairncross Scenic Reserve: Interactive eco-information centre that’s great for the whole family.
 The boardwalk is especially fun!
 Open 7 days, 9:30-3:30 pm.